 Private Headstone Markers

-ANC no longer has appropriate space available for placement of new Private Markers in the 13 authorized sections due to the extremely limited space as well as several interment challenges created in older sections, such as growth of trees, landscape and maintenance provisions, and safety concerns for families and staff working in and around these markers.
+Arlington National Cemetery no longer accepts requests for new private (e.g. not government-provided) headstone markers, due to extremely limited space and interment challenges such as growth of trees, landscape and maintenance provisions, and safety concerns for families and staff.

-Families who currently have a Private Marker or foresee a secondary interment or inscription at Arlington National Cemetery are reminded the perpetual care of these headstones are the family’s responsibility.
-Private Markers are not government issued, therefore accurate commemoration of individuals buried at Arlington National Cemetery on Private Markers is the immediate responsibility of the family.
+Families that currently maintain a private marker, or foresee a secondary interment or inscription at Arlington National Cemetery, are reminded that they are responsible for the perpetual care of these headstones.
+Accurate commemoration of individuals on private markers is also the responsibility of the family.

 Frequently Asked Questions

-Q. Why are you no longer accepting private markers?
+Q. Why is ANC no longer accepting private markers?

-A. All of the original 13 sections, designated for PMs have been filled (as of December 2017).
+A. All of the original 13 sections designated for private markers (PMs) have been filled (as of December 2017).
 There is no more space in the remaining sections designated for PMs.
-A PM requires more space for a significant foundation and consumes additional space to accommodate care of the grounds which ensures Arlington’s iconic look.
+A PM requires more space for its foundation than a government-issued headstone, and care of the grounds necessitates additional space.

 A. No. Any veteran or family member was eligible to request a PM at a loved one’s time of need.
-Historically, during and after the Civil War, families who could afford a private marker would do so to honor their loved one.
-Today, you will find government upright headstones marking 4-star generals, Medal of Honor recipients, etc. It was a matter of family preference and a commitment to fully fund and care for the maintenance of the private marker.
+Historically, during and after the Civil War, families that could afford a private marker would often choose a custom headstone as an emblem of honor and status; in the older sections of the cemetery, you will find large and often ornate headstones, many created by renowned artists.
+Today, however, headstones do not indicate rank or wealth.
+Indeed, government upright headstones mark the gravesites of four-star generals and Medal of Honor recipients.

-Q. What if a tree is removed; can a PM be reserved for that space?
+Q. If a tree is removed, can a PM be reserved for that space?

-A. When a dead or damaged tree is removed, an acceptable replacement tree will be installed to maintain the iconic look of the various sections within the cemetery.
-This is important to the historic district of ANC as well as the cemetery’s arboretum status.
+A. When a dead or damaged tree is removed, an acceptable replacement tree will be planted to maintain the iconic look of cemetery grounds.
+Replacing trees is also important to maintaining the cemetery’s Level II arboretum status.

 Q. Will there be space in the new sections of the cemetery?

-Q. What does it mean, the family has to maintain the perpetual care of the PM?
+Q. What does it mean for a family to maintain the perpetual care of a PM?

-A. Families who have elected a PM, are responsible for all maintenance of the private marker to include repairs to damaged markers or any additional inscriptions.
-ANC will conduct minor routine cleaning of it and maintain the ground around it.
+A. Families are responsible for all maintenance of private markers, including repairs and any additional inscriptions.
+ANC will conduct minor routine cleaning of the marker and maintain the ground around it.

-Q. Do PMs have problems in the cemetery/ cost the family, the tax payer?
+Q. Do PMs pose problems in the cemetery?

-A. The majority of the problems with the PMs are they have errors in fact (incorrect dates, names are misspelled) or there is damage to the stone or foundation.
-Errors were likely from the families ordering or mistakes made by memorial companies.
-These can impact the identity of the decedent and inadvertently cause confusion in our interment databases.
-Currently ANC has 885 PMs in the cemetery with decedents who are not properly commemorated and each year approximately 30 PMs become safety hazards or fall off their foundations.
-This requires additional man hours to coordinate corrections and resolve safety concerns.
+A. Most of the problems with private markers are errors in fact (incorrect dates, misspelled names) or damage to the stone or foundation.
+Errors were likely from the families ordering the markers, or mistakes made by memorial companies.
+These can impact identification of the decedent, as well as causing confusion in ANC's interment databases.
+Private markers can also become safety hazards if they are damaged or fall off of their foundations.
+Coordinating corrections and resolving safety concerns requires additional staff hours and resources.